GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/204886753-b3f52d73-9433-4364-830a-8bb34b706025.png)

-Now go back to VSCode and create a new file called <b><i>env.py</i></b> if it has not already been created. <b>Make sure you add it to your '.gitignore' file</b>. copy the code below.
-This is nothing new, its just the same config vars from the heroku app and we need them inside our env.py file. make sure to add <b>your</b> config var values inside.
+Now go back to VSCode and create a new file called ***env.py*** if it has not already been created. **Make sure you add it to your '.gitignore' file**. copy the code below.
+This is nothing new, it’s just the same config vars from the Heroku app and we need them inside our env.py file. make sure to add **your** config var values inside.

 ![image](https://user-images.githubusercontent.com/72948843/205462075-424412b9-a0d6-4915-a195-e42f1ce1960a.png)